Last updated on October 11th, 2023

 There are three main methods that professionals use to get rid of bed bugs – heat treatments, chemical sprays and dry steaming.

-This tactic includes treatment with hot air, ranging from using a hot box (where items are placed in a box and heated to a very high temperature) to raising the temperature of a room to such an extent the bugs are killed.
+Heat treatment is an incredibly effective way of treating bed bug infestations.
+This tactic includes treatment with hot air, ranging from using a hot box (where items are placed in a box and heated to a very high temperature), to raising the temperature of a room to such an extent the bugs are killed.

-Bed bug heat treatment costs from £525.
+Bed bug heat treatment costs £1,000.

-The cost of bed bug treatment by chemical spray is £225 – £295.
+The cost of bed bug treatment by chemical spray is £280.

-Similar to the heat treatment option, dry steaming involves killing bed bugs with high temperatures – in this case super-heated dry steam.
+Similar to the heat treatment option, dry steaming involves killing bed bugs with high temperatures – in this case, super-heated dry steam.
 Steamers are used on common problem areas in rooms and on specific furnishings.
 This is another natural solution for those looking to avoid the use of chemicals.

 High heat washing

 You can also play your own part by regularly washing bedding at a high temperature and drying it in a tumble dryer.
-This alone is not enough to remove all bed bugs but can help when combined with a treatment.
+This alone is not enough to remove all bed bugs but can help when combined with treatment.

 - Level of infestation: How many bed bugs are present in the space and what stage of growth are they at?
-The more adult bed bugs you have, the greater the bed bug removal cost.
+The more adult bed bugs you have, the greater the bed bug removal cost

 - Size of area and rooms: Is it a single piece of furniture, a room, or the whole house?
 The greater the area the more time will be required and the more you’ll pay.
-Property size plays a role here too.
+Property size plays a role here too

 - Emergency call-out fees: Once you spot bed bugs it’s hard to ignore them.
 Especially if you’re about to go to bed.
-If you need the problem fixed as an emergency then the cost of bed bug removal will be higher.
+If you need the problem fixed as an emergency then the cost of bed bug removal will be higher

 Can I treat bed bugs myself?

-Based on their resilience and ability to hide in hard to reach areas, it’s recommended you hire a bed bug removal specialist.
+Based on their resilience and ability to hide in hard-to-reach areas, it’s recommended you hire a bed bug removal specialist.
 They are more effective, have access to stronger chemicals and heat treatment options, and can guarantee the problem is resolved.